Contexter/FountainAI/episodes/Episode1/episode1.md

 ## Introduction

-In this episode, we will set up the foundational components required for developing and deploying FountainAI.
+In this episode, we will set up the foundational components required for developing and deploying your application.
 This includes creating a GitHub repository, configuring environment variables, and establishing secure communication with a VPS.

 ## Prerequisites